pkgranholt/Improved-search-for-used-cars/Presentation.md

 colnames(auto)[15] <- "avg_mileage"
 ```

-As a final variable created from the difference between mileages in the ads and what was the average reported mileages for the cars were.
+A final variable is created from the difference between mileages in the ads and what was the average reported mileages for the cars were.
 This could help us see if a car has driven much more or much less than the average car of that production year, brand and model.

 ```r
 auto$com_mean_km <- auto$kilometer - auto$mileage